 EVENTS AND TRADITIONS

 ● Torgnon d’outon – mountain potatoes and mountain dairy Fontina cheese: several activities are organised over the weekend of 1st November, to celebrate the feast of the patron saint, Saint Martin, including a market on Sunday which offers typical products and local crafts.
 Here you can buy Fontina cheese produced in the alpine pastures and delicious mountain potatoes.

 ● From a couple of years Torgnon has become a destination for some of the most important horse championships.The Endurance Trophy ‘Les Grandes Montagnes’ is a great example, but also national show jumping championships are held in Torgnon.

 ● Torgnon Wine and Cheese Emotion takes place at the end of August: an itinerary between food and wine that will appeal to the lovers of Aosta Valley cheeses, wines, honeys and spirits.

 FOR THE LITTLE ONES

 Idyllic woods and peaceful pastures, for sure!
 But kids do need to completely express their vitality!
-In summer, for instance, they can access the Amusement Park Summer Park, where they can try an artificial track with ski, snowboard and inflatables, or choose among mini quads or many other amusements.
-But they can also take part to fun paintball tournaments.
+In summer, for instance, they can access the Amusement Park Summer Park, where they can try an artificial track with inflatables, play on a carousel or choose among many other amusements.
+They can also take part to fun paintball tournaments.

 In winter, in addition to the classic alpine or cross-country skiing, to which kids can approach thanks to two ski schools, children can have fun at the Winter Park: they will never have enough of inflatables, trampolines, amusements or facilities to climb.